 -

-Roll Dough in Balls.
-Roll dough, about 1 tablespoon each, into a ball or use a cookie scoop.
+Roll the dough, about 1 tablespoon each, into a balls or use a cookie scoop.

 -